KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/Aeris Dad.md

 ###### Origins
 Aeris's dad grew up on Zendikar, and participated in the war as a commoner vs the eldrazi and their forces.
 His indomitable will and archery skills allowed for him to survive the encounter.
 He became especially proficient in the magic of the stars after the battle, where he asked to learn the ways of the Zodiac and learned the constellation of the Archer.
 He then lived a happy life with his wife as higher status nobles.
 ##### Abilities
-Aeris's dad is a level 12 Sign of the Archer Zodiac
+Aeris's dad is a Sign of the Archer Zodiac